odoo/documentation/inventory/settings/products/uom.rst

 Setting up units on your products
 =================================

-In :menuselection:`Inventory Control --> Products`, open the product which you would like to change the purchase/sale unit of measure, and click on **Edit**.
+In :menuselection:`Master Data --> Products`, open the product which you would like to change the purchase/sale unit of measure, and click on **Edit**.

 In the **Unit of Measure** section, select the unit in which the product